 abstract

-• BACKGROUND AND AIMS: Long-term mortality after liver transplantation largely reflects complications of immunosuppression, recurrent disease, and medical and surgical comorbidities including metabolic syndrome, chronic kidney disease, cardiovascular disease, malignancies and hernias.
-This document aims to provide best practice guidelines for preventative and disease-specific management of non-graft related complications in adult recipients beyond the first 90 days after liver transplant.
-METHODS: A multidisciplinary writing group of transplant experts was tasked to formulate clinical questions (in PICO format) that arise during routine management of adult LT recipients.
+• Long-term mortality after liver transplantation (LT) largely reflects complications of immunosuppression, recurrent disease, and medical and surgical comorbidities, including metabolic syndrome, chronic kidney disease, cardiovascular disease, malignancies, and hernias.
+This document aims to provide best practice guidelines for the preventative and disease-specific management of non-graft-related complications in adult recipients beyond the first 90 days after liver transplant.
+A multidisciplinary writing group of transplant experts was tasked to formulate clinical questions (in PICO format) that arise during routine management of adult LT recipients.
 A systematic literature search was performed by a medical librarian.
-The expert panel reviewed the literature, generated guideline recommendations and rated the level of evidence for each recommendation based on the Oxford Center for Evidence-Based Medicine.
+The expert panel reviewed the literature, generated guideline recommendations, and rated the level of evidence for each recommendation based on the Oxford Center for Evidence-Based Medicine.
 The panel categorized the strength of recommendations based on the level of evidence, risk-benefit ratio, and patient preferences.
-CONCLUSIONS: Multidisciplinary care and partnership between the transplant center and the primary care physician is essential for long-term care of the transplant recipient.
-Significant components of non-graft management guidelines are derived from retrospective cohort studies, systematic reviews and extrapolation of data from the general population.
-This gap highlights the unmet need for robust prospective studies addressing long-term care of liver transplant recipients.
+Multidisciplinary care and partnership between the transplant center and the primary care physician are essential for long-term care of the transplant recipient.
+Significant components of non-graft management guidelines are derived from retrospective cohort studies, systematic reviews, and extrapolation of data from the general population.
+This gap highlights the unmet need for robust prospective studies addressing the long-term care of liver transplant recipients.

 publication date